conductor-oss/awesome-conductor-apps/python/interview_agentic_app/README.md

 3. Configure the OAuth consent screen.
 4. Move the downloaded `credentials.json` file to your workflow directory.
 5. On the first run, the server will prompt you to log in with your Google credentials, generating the `token.json` file.
-6. Set the environment variable for Google API:
+6. Set the environment variable:
     ```shell
     export ENV=dev
     ```